- Arts & Humanities Month

 Saturday & Sunday, noon to 7 p.m.

-Evanston’s lakefront will be transformed into a Global Village this weekend for the 28th annual Evanston Ethnic Arts Festival, a two-day celebration of global diversity.
-This free event features visual art from more than 100 countries, family crafts activities, international cuisine, and live music, dance, and spoken word performances.
+Evanston’s lakefront will be transformed into a Global Village this weekend for the 29th annual Evanston Ethnic Arts Festival, a two-day celebration of global diversity.
+This free event features art from an abundance of countries, family crafts activities, international cuisine, and live music, dance, and spoken word performances.
 Attendees experience the colors, sounds, and aromas of world cultures -- they can learn a folk-dance from a faraway country, and experience the intriguing spices and seasonings of new ethnic foods.

-The Ethnic Arts Festival is sponsored by the City of Evanston Cultural Arts Division and partially supported by the Illinois Arts Council, a state agency.
+The Ethnic Arts Festival is sponsored by the City of Evanston Cultural Arts Programs and partially supported by the Illinois Arts Council, a state agency.